-23.2 Waiting Lists
+24.2 Waiting Lists

 Rosehill will carry out an annual review of all applications held on its transfer and external waiting lists to ensure the information held is still valid.
 If an applicant's circumstances change within this period, they should notify Rosehill immediately in writing.
+Applicants who do not return their review information will have their applications cancelled.
+This is to stop the waiting lists being congested with people who no longer require rehousing.

-23. False Information
+25. False Information